-Pet Parasite Prevention in the City and Beyond
+Pet Parasite Prevention in Chicago

 Parasites pose some pretty serious dangers to our pets.
 Fleas, ticks, and heartworms are three of the most common.
 All three not only cause severe irritation, but they can also transmit disease.
 At South Loop Animal Hospital, we want to help Chicago pet parents deliver the most effective, consistent preventive care.
 Pet parasite prevention is far less costly than any treatment for the parasite or the diseases they carry.
 Read on to learn more about the parasites that threaten your pet and how to prevent them.